dendronhq/dendron-site/vault/dendron.tutorial.user-interface.md

 ## 1. Editor View

-Where you can write and edit your notes. **Notes** in Dendron are [[Markdown|dendron://dendron.dendron-site/dendron.topic.markdown]] files (ex. `my.note.md`).
+Where you can write and edit your notes. **Notes** in Dendron are [[Markdown|dendron://dendron.dendron-site/dendron.topic.markdown]] files (e.g., `my.note.md`).

 ## 2. Preview View

 Shows the rendered Markdown of your currently opened note.
-If you close this pane, you can bring it back with the `Dendron: Show Preview` command.
+If you close this pane, you can bring it back with the `Dendron: Toggle Preview` command.

 You may see two additional sections at the bottom of the preview view, **Children** and **Backlinks**, which will be covered later in the tutorial.